TheNitesWhoSay/RareCpp/README.md

 # RareCpp
 ***C++** **R**andom **A**ccess **R**eflection & **E**xtensions: adding a simple, intuitive means of reflection to C++ and leveraging it to create powerful extensions.*

-To include reflection in your project you simply need to copy the [Reflect.h](https://github.com/jjf28/CppRandomAccessReflection/blob/master/CppRandomAccessReflectionLib/Reflect.h) file into your project, then within the class(es) you're looking to reflect you place the REFLECT macro.
+To include reflection in your project you simply need to copy the [Reflect.h](https://github.com/jjf28/CppRandomAccessReflection/blob/master/CppRandomAccessReflectionLib/Reflect.h) file into your project and use the Reflect namespace, then within the class(es) you're looking to reflect you place the REFLECT macro.

 ```C++
 #include "Reflect.h"